August Msarurgwa

 August Machona Musarurwa (usually identified as "August Msarurgwa" on record labels) was a Zimbabwean musician, best known for having composed the 1950s hit tune "Skokiaan" (also known as "Skokiyana", "Skokian").

 Biography

 Early life and study

-August Musarurwa was born and raised in the Zvimba district of Mashonaland, a region in the north of nowadays Zimbabwe, then a British colony in the south of Africa called Southern Rhodesia.
-He attended "Marshall Hartley Primary School" before moving to find work to the capital city, Salisbury, the modern Harare.
+August Musarurwa was born and raised in the Lomagundi District (in an area that is now part of Zvimba District) of Mashonaland, in northern British South Africa Company-administered Southern Rhodesia, today Zimbabwe.
+He attended Marshall Hartley Primary School before moving to the capital city, Salisbury (today Harare), to find work.

 First jobs and employment as a local policeman

 After working as a clerk for a tobacco company, he joined the British South African Police as a 22-year-old.
 The BSAP employed Musarurwa as an interpreter, but later he was transferred to the police band.

 Transfer to the African Dance Band

 He left the BSAP to work for the Bulawayo Cold Storage Commission, living in the company's compound.
-As leader of the "African Dance Band of the Cold Storage Commission of Southern Rhodesia", Musarurwa recorded Skokiaan as an instrumental in 1947.
-A second version of the tune was released in the United States by London Records in 1954 under the name of the "Bulawayo Sweet Rhythms Band", as Musarurwa's band was then called.
+As leader of the African Dance Band of the Cold Storage Commission of Southern Rhodesia, Musarurwa recorded "Skokiaan" as an instrumental in 1947.
+A second version of the tune was released in the United States by London Records in 1954 under the name of the Bulawayo Sweet Rhythms Band, as Musarurwa's band was then called.